-We’re really proud and thankful for this recognition.
-These are the things that inspire us to keep doing this kind of initiative in the future.
+We're really proud and thankful for this recognition.
+These are the things that inspire us to keep doing these kind of initiatives in the future.

-We’re excited to finish the year celebrating!
-On the 5th of December, we decided to gather with all the people we’ve worked with during this year.
+We're excited to finish the year celebrating!
+The 5th of December, we decided to gather with all the people we’ve worked with during this year.
 This was our way of saying “thanks” for their hard work and commitment.
-Some of us even met personally for the first time, and it was awesome to put faces on all those names.
+Some of us even met personally for the first time, and it was awesome to put all those names a face.

 We loved to share a really great night with all our friends and colleagues.